• Skip to primary navigation

 Serving Suggestions

-Christmas and Easter at home include this Maple Roasted Pumpkin serve with our delicious Vegan Nut Roast.
+Christmas and Easter at home include this Maple Roasted Pumpkin serve with our delicious Vegan Nut Roast or Vegan Mushroom Wellington.
 These dishes complement each other beautifully.
 If you need some other side dishes to go with your meal, you could make Maple Roasted Carrots, or a healthy Winter Salad too.

 Once you try this dish, you will see how versatile is.
 Slightly changing the toppings, you can adapt this recipe to go with any meal.